DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-24-simplifying-how-we-ask-about-and-display-permissions.md

 We moved the permissions to the left column of summary lists.
 This lets us give a clear ‘yes’ or ‘no’ for each on the right side, rather than omitting permissions which the user or organisation does not have.

-It also means we don’t need to use bold for the permission name, which was inconsistent since normally bold is used only to replay questions in the left column.
+It also means we do not need to use bold for the permission name, which was inconsistent since normally bold is used only to replay questions in the left column.

 ### Setting up user permissions